 Postal voting will be available to voters who cannot be visited by a mobile polling team.
-In-person early voting and voting on by-election day is also available.
+Voters can also attend an early voting centre or polling place on by-election day.

 Voting for people who are blind or have low vision and Antarctic voters